-As of the end of FY23, NMED had employees filling 545 full-time equivalent positions (FTE).
-While the Department has 708 authorized FTE, the FY23 staffing budget funded 662 of those based on the average FTE cost.
+At the end of Q1, NMED had employees filling 523 full-time equivalent positions (FTE).
+While the Department has 714 authorized FTEs, the FY24 staffing budget funded 661 of those based on the average FTE cost because the Legislature did not fully fund that expense.
 NMED is supportive of addressing the longstanding underpayment of state employees.
 For FY24, NMED was the only state agency to receive a separate appropriation to help cover the cost of the 6 percent raise for state employees.
-Still, the Legislature did not fully fund that expense and, despite the increase, NMED's FY24 budget will only support 661 FTE at the Department's average FTE cost.
+The Department's FY25 budget request includes a \$6.2 million general fund increase to appropriately compensate employees based on their education and experience in accordance with state regulations.

-NMED's vacancy rate declined over the course of FY23, but the Department still faces headwinds to retaining and recruiting staff.
-Going into FY24, NMED will continue to work to reduce vacancy rates for the Department overall and especially in those programs where employees are still stretched too thin.
+NMED's vacancy rate declined slightly by the end of the first quarter of FY24, but the Department still faces headwinds to retaining and recruiting staff.
+In FY24, NMED will continue to work to reduce vacancy rates for the Department overall and especially in those programs where employees are still stretched too thin.
 Our NMED Staff Workload Snapshot, on page 12, highlights some of those areas.